 - Cable type: 132 kV HV cable

-TERNA, a large Italian operator in electricity transmission grids, invited Tratos to install a high load carrying, low sag conductor in the San Pellegrino Pass in the Alps, on the 132 KV Moena-Cencenighe overhead line.
-The installation process proved to be comparable with those of a traditional conductor of a similar size.
+TERNA, a large Italian operator in electricity transmission grids, invited Tratos to install a high load carrying, low sag conductor in the San Pellegrino Pass in the Alps on the 132 kV Moena-Cencenighe overhead line.
+The installation process of the 132 kV cable proved to be comparable to those of a traditional conductor of a similar size.

-A report prepared by the OEM after of the installation said: “The installation of the line at high altitude (2,000 meters above sea level) is a severe test for the conductor: in fact, at low temperatures the mechanical load is transferred from the carbon core to aluminum alloy coats, determining a state of high stress for the latter.”
+A report prepared by the OEM after the installation said: “The installation of the line at high altitude (2,000 meters above sea level) is a severe test for the conductor: in fact, at low temperatures, the mechanical load is transferred from the carbon core to aluminium alloy coats, determining a state of high stress for the latter.”

-Innovative new materials were used, in particular an alloy with high conductivity, a maximum tensile strength comparable to pure aluminium and, more importantly, a maximum strength that remains unchanged at high temperatures.
-With this new alloy it is possible to build a replacement conductor with high thermal limits, working at temperatures not attainable with traditional counterparts.
+For this 132 kV High Voltage cable were used innovative new materials, in particular, an alloy with high conductivity, a maximum tensile strength comparable to pure aluminium and, more importantly, a maximum strength that remains unchanged at high temperatures.
+With this new alloy, it is possible to build a replacement conductor with high thermal limits, working at temperatures not attainable with traditional counterparts.